Shooter takes stand in murder trial for killing of Ahmaud Arbery

 Kevin Gough, a lawyer for Bryan, also laid out his case Wednesday after opting to defer his opening statements to the close of the prosecution’s evidence.
 He noted that Bryan went into his house before joining the McMichaels’ chase but did not retrieve his rifle, arguing Bryan was not driving aggressively and did not seek to hurt Arbery.

-A GBI agent who helped to re-investigate the case after it drew national attention testified earlier that Bryan seemed to play down his involvement after the McMichaels were arrested.
-But Gough argued taht Bryan was up-front and honest with police, offering key pieces of evidence that were ultimately used against him — his cell phone footage and surveillance video.
+A GBI agent who helped to reinvestigate the case after it drew national attention testified earlier that Bryan seemed to play down his involvement after the McMichaels were arrested.
+But Gough argued that Bryan was upfront and honest with police, offering key pieces of evidence that were ultimately used against him — his cellphone footage and surveillance video.

 While prosecutors have accused Bryan and his co-defendants of assuming the worst about Arbery, Gough claimed that Arbery had in fact “assumed the worst about Mr. Bryan” because he did not call out to the defendant for help as the McMichaels chased him past Bryan’s front porch.

-Bryan was not aware of the man filmed entering the under-construciton home, witnesses have testified.
+Bryan was not aware of the man filmed entering the under-construction home, witnesses have testified.

 “I figured he had done something wrong,” Bryan told authorities when explaining that he wanted to slow Arbery down and photograph him.
 “I didn’t know for sure.”

 The judge also rejected defense lawyers’ request to instruct the jury to acquit on all murder charges.
-All three defendants are charged as parties to malice murder — which requires intent to kill — and several counts of felony murder, in which someone commits a felony that causes a person’s death.
+All three defendants are charged as parties to malice murder — which requires intent to kill — and face several counts of felony murder, in which someone commits a felony that causes a person’s death.

-Frank Hogue, an attorney for Greg McMchael, said the state had not shown a causal link between alleged felonies such as false imprisonement and Arbery’s death, arguing Arbery could have kept running
+Frank Hogue, an attorney for Greg McMichael, said the state had not shown a causal link between alleged felonies such as false imprisonment and Arbery’s death, arguing Arbery could have kept running

 “As we’ve all seen in the video, the shooting doesn’t occur until [Travis McMichael] and Ahmaud Arbery are locked up in mortal combat,” Hogue said.